Russanandres/batus-linux/README.md

 The source code is clearly open source

+## Other OS than linux
+Android - batus in Android works with Termux.
+Use Linux versions.

+Mac OS X - Works good.
+Tested on OS X Catalina.
+Some features have not been tested.
+Use Linux versions.

+BSD - I have no way to check the work.

+WSL2 - Works good.
+Use Linux versions.

+ios/ipadOS and etc - There is no support due to the lack of dialog.
+Tested on iPhone 4s ios 6.1.3.
+It may be possible to run legacy versions without dialog.
+They are located here: https://github.com/Russanandres/batus/tree/main/linux%20versions NEEDS JAILBREAK

+ChromeOS/ChromiumOS - I have no way to check the work.

+*-DOS/OS!2 and etc legacy systems - there is no way to run.

+### Other systems will be tested.

 ## RoadMap
 - [x] Update linux version.
 - [ ] Make kdialog linux version
 - [ ] Make Linux mobile version
+- [x] Batus works on Android in Termux
 - [ ] Make Android version
 - [ ] Make Debian LiveCD with batusLin.sh and android-platform-tools
 - [x] Make MacOS x86 verison (or port linux ver)